-In addition he has directed Brecht’s Life of Galileo at Masquers Playhouse, Antigone (by Jean Anouilh) at Actors Ensemble of Berkeley, Bad Connections (world premiere) West Valley College, A Hot Day in Ephesus (world premiere musical), Hickory Miles at Novato Theatre Company (world premiere), and the world premiere musical What Women Want: The Marriage of Sir Gawain.
+In addition he has directed Brecht’s Life of Galileo at Masquers Playhouse, Antigone (by Jean Anouilh) at Actors Ensemble of Berkeley, Bad Connections (world premiere) West Valley College, Hickory Miles at Novato Theatre Company (world premiere), in addition to the world premiere musicals A Hot Day in Ephesus and What Women Want: The Marriage of Sir Gawain.

 Before coming to the Bay Area he directed plays in Southern California at The Bitter Truth Playhouse, Playhouse West, The Larry Moss Studio, San Diego Actors Festival, and the world premiere of Dénouement (starring Richard Herd and Ethan Phillips) at First Stage LA.
 Bruce has also directed dozens of staged readings in the Bay Area, including Shakespeare, new plays, new musicals, and contemporary classics.